GoekeLab/bioinformatics-workflows/test_data/README.md

 ## Test data generation

-The test data set was generated to represent by the following procedure (thanks to @rob-p):
+The test data set was simulted to represent a small set of genes in a human cell line RNA-Seq sample with the following procedure (thanks to [Rob Patro](https://github.com/rob-p)):

 1. The sample [ERR188297](https://www.ebi.ac.uk/ena/browser/view/ERR188297) was downloaded from ENA (this is an experimental sample from [GEUVADIS](https://www.ebi.ac.uk/ena/browser/view/PRJEB3366)).